 These little, sweet nothings are comprised of a pale pink, almond shell which sandwiches a raspberry-elderflower buttercream.
 Macarons may be finicky, but the ends certainly justify the means.
 To make them, you fold a stiff meringue with sifted almond flour and powdered sugar (called macaronage) and pipe them into itty bitty dollops onto parchment paper.

 After they cool, you whip up a buttercream flavored with Elderflower syrup (or Saint Germain liqueur), lemon, and seedless raspberry jam.
 Pipe the filling on one, top with another, and store in the fridge in an airtight overnight.
-If you want to get super fancy, buy an edible decorator’s pen and do your magic.

 Raspberry Elderflower French Macarons